-In these days of hypercomplexity, we need expand our skills sets quickly.
+In these days of hypercomplexity, we need to expand our skill sets quickly.
 This certificate consists of a microcosm of our full BA program by the same name.
-Based on the liberal arts areas we have defined in our Chartres Framework, this learning opportunity will provide an introduction to essential “soft” skills, the United Nations Sustainable Development Goals and is designed to equip you with the competencies you need to immediately engage in the world around you.
+Based on the liberal arts areas we have defined in our Chartres Framework, this learning opportunity will provide an introduction to essential “soft” skills, the United Nations Sustainable Development Goals, and is designed to equip you with the competencies you need to immediately engage in the world around you.

 Core Competence Development: